kdoore/CS2335-Gitbook/project-2-create-new-scene-and-state.md

 ###Configure the Canvas to use Screen-Space Camera
 [ See: Configure Canvas to use Screen-Space Camera](https://kdoore.gitbooks.io/cs-2335/content/project-1-score-and-ui-elements.html#animation-set-canvas-render-mode-to-screen-space-camera)

-###Create a StateX Script file to correspond to the new Scene
+###Create a SceneXState.cs Script file to correspond to the new Scene
 Create a new C# Script in the scripts folder of your project's asset panel.
 Name the script so it's obvious this script corresponds to the scene you just created.
-Then, we'll need to modify the code for this script so that it is similar to the other StateX files that were included in the starter code, such as BeginState.
+Then, we'll need to modify the code for this script so that it is similar to the other SceneXState.cs files that were included in the starter code, such as BeginState.

 ###Change Script Steps:
  - **Add 'using' directives for SceneManagement and UI to the top of the script file:**